marq24/ha-evcc/README.md

 #### Common further steps

 - Provide a unique name for the integration installation (will be used in each sensor entity_id) created by the integration
-- Provide the URL of your __evcc web server__ (including the port) - e.g. `http://your-evcc-server-ip:7070`
+- Provide the URL of your __evcc web server__ (including the port) — e.g. `http://your-evcc-server-ip:7070`
 - [optional] Provide the area where the evcc installation is located

-After the integration was added you can use the 'config' button to adjust your settings, you can additionally modify the update interval
+After the integration was added, you can use the 'config' button to adjust your settings, you can additionally modify the update interval

-Please note, that some of the available sensors are __not__ enabled by default.
+Please note that some of the available sensors are __not__ enabled by default.

 ## Use evcc with your Home Assistant sensor data